• twitter-icon

 Leasing of Aircraft

-Under the financing lease agreement of Aircraft, Service Tax was chargeable only on 10% of the lease rental value.
-This means there was 90% abatement in the Leasing of Aircraft and under the operating lease agreement, previously custom duty was not leviable.
-In the starting phase Under GST, the cost of aircraft import under lease had increased as GST @ 5% is chargeable.
-But, because leasing reduces the cost of airline operations, the Revenue Department has pegged the IGST levy as ‘nil’ on aircraft imported on the lease.
+Under the financing lease agreement of the Aircraft, Service Tax was chargeable only on 10% of the lease rental value.
+This means there was a 90% abatement in the Leasing of Aircraft, and under the operating lease agreement, previously, customs duty was not leviable.
+In the starting phase under GST, the cost of aircraft import under lease had increased as GST @ 5% is chargeable.
+But, because leasing reduces the cost of airline operations, the Revenue Department has pegged the IGST levy as ‘nil’ on aircraft imported on lease.

 Repair and Maintenance

-Recently in the 39th GST council meeting the Union Finance minister Nirmala Sitharaman has deducted the GST rate of MRO services from earlier 18% to now lesser 5% to give relief to the whole MRO industry under aviation.
-This might be given in the wake of lesser flight business at the start of the year 2020.
+Recently, in the 39th GST council meeting, the Union Finance Minister Nirmala Sitharaman has reduced the GST rate of MRO services from the earlier 18% to now lesser 5% to give relief to the whole MRO industry under aviation.
+This might be given in the wake of the lesser flight business at the start of the year 2020.

-Lately, the import of aircraft and its spare parts has been exempted from customs duties.
-Under GST there is an exemption on aircraft import via the leasing route.
+Lately, the import of aircraft and their spare parts has been exempted from customs duties.
+Under GST, there is an exemption on aircraft import via the leasing route.
 This move has brought great relief to the civil aviation industry by resolving the issue of double taxation.

 Compliance Cost

 Under the last Tax Law, only a single registration of service tax was required.
-Now under GST registration is required to take in every state from where supply is taken place.
-Thus Carrier has to take registration in every state where passengers are located and from where the flight embarks.
-The 28% integrated GST on parts of airlines and aircraft while transferring inter-states, is increasing the compliance cost and most of the engines are on hold with customs which is impacting the smooth operation of the aviation industry.
+Now, under GST, registration is required to take place in every state where a supply is made.
+Thus, Carrier has to register in every state where passengers are located and from where the flight embarks.
+The 28% integrated GST on parts of airlines and aircraft while transferring inter-states is increasing the compliance cost, and most of the engines are on hold with customs, which is impacting the smooth operation of the aviation industry.

 Disclaimer:- "All the information given is from credible and authentic resources and has been published after moderation.
 Any change in detail or information other than fact must be considered a human error.
 The blog we write is to provide updated information.
 You can raise any query on matters related to blog content.
 Also, note that we don’t provide any type of consultancy so we are sorry for being unable to reply to consultancy queries.
 Also, we do mention that our replies are solely on a practical basis and we advise you to cross verify with professional authorities for a fact check."